Bobris/Bobril/src/bobril.md

 `style="float:left"` | `style: { cssFloat:"left" }`
 `<div><br></div>` | `{ tag:"div", children: { tag:"br" } }`
 `<div><span>A</span>B</div>` | `{ tag:"div", children: [ { tag:"span", children: "A" }, "B" ] }`

-Note: Example with `cssFloat` does not work on IE8 without `bobril.styleshim` extension.

 Children member in virtual dom could be `undefined`, `null`, `false`, `true`, string, object or array of all these items.
 `undefined`, `null`, `false` and `true` are automatically skipped.
 Nested arrays are flattened.
 Strings are DOM text nodes.